estvoyage/statsd/README.md

 ```

 A working script is available in the bundled `examples` directory, just do `php examples/nutshell.php` to execute it.
-The `examples` directory contains serveral other examples about packet, mtu, socket and metric provider.
+The `examples` directory contains several more interesting examples about packet, mtu, socket and metric provider.

 ## Unit Tests